2600hz/kazoo/README.md

     * If you're completely new to Git, read Github's [great introduction](https://help.github.com/articles/fork-a-repo/) to forking repos
 * Squash a bug, build a feature, etc
     * Browse the [ticket queue](https://2600Hz.atlassian.net/browse/KAZOO) and find one you'd like to tackle.
-    * Feel free to drop a line to the [dev mailing list](https://groups.google.com/forum/?fromgroups#!forum/2600Hz-dev) letting us know you're taking on a ticket, especially if you have questions.
+    * Feel free to drop a line in the [forums](http://forum.2600Hz.com/) letting us know you're taking on a ticket, especially if you have questions.
 * Once you feel the code is ready for inclusion, issue a [pull request](https://help.github.com/articles/using-pull-requests/)!
     * Please keep your pull requests focused and specific to the task at hand
     * If, in the course of your work you add/modify/delete code unrelated to the core task, create a new ticket describing why you've made these additional changes, and issue a separate pull request.